DorianJoubaud/BALANCER/README.md

    python balancer.py
    ```

-### Understanding the Example
+### Notebook Example

 The repository includes an example in the form of a Jupyter Notebook (`example_run.ipynb`).
-It demonstrates how to use the BALANCER model with a sample dataset.
+It demonstrates how to use the BALANCER model with a simple dataset.

 1. Open the Jupyter Notebook:
    ```bash